 Light therapy also shows potential for improving the treatment of depression, SAD and mental health.

 Seasonal depression affects millions of people worldwide.
 The lack of natural light every day is a factor that plays an important role here.
 Unfortunately, more and more people no longer spend large parts of their day in natural light, but mainly in front of computer monitors or other electronic devices.

-And with regard to your mental condition promising scientific outcomes exist as well:
+And with regard to your mental condition promising scientific outcomes to exist as well:

 For instance, red light therapy can directly contribute to mental health:

-In 2018, leading researchers in the field of mental health conducted the pilot study "Elated-2"34.
-During this study, a transcranial near infrared light therapy for people with severe depression symptoms was tested.
+In 2018, leading researchers in the field of mental health conducted the pilot study "Elated-2" (34).
+During this study, transcranial near-infrared light therapy for people with severe depression symptoms was tested.

 And there’s more evidence for the thesis that red light therapy affects mental health:

 In fact, 36 of 39 study participants showed a clear positive reaction.
-In 32 of these people, the improvements were statistically significant and resulted in a complete remission of clinical depression.
+In 32 of these people, the improvements were statistically significant and resulted in complete remission of clinical depression!

 The story gets even better though:

 Suicidal thoughts were also resolved in most patients: The researchers found that suicidal thoughts stopped in almost all patients except for two participants.